mutazjustmutaz/cssauditor/README.md

 python cssauditor.py --styletags [PATH/TO/HTML/OR/PHP/FILE/OR/FOLDER]
 ```

 **Show repeated colors:** CSS colors which are repeatedly used should be placed inside variables.
 This option shows you repeated colors and their occurence frequency.
+There's support for all major color models, including keywords, hexadecimal, RGB, HSL, HWB, LCH, and Lab.
 ```
 python cssauditor.py --colors [PATH/TO/CSS/FILE/OR/FOLDER]
 ```